-Mandy Moore is the owner of DevReps, LLC, a professional audio editing and virtual assistance agency.
+Mandy Moore is a single mom waitress turned entrepreneur.
 Specifically, she specializes in quality audio processing and editing and provides complete show management for several podcasts including Greater Than Code, Parent Driven Development, Tech Done Right, The Frontside Podcast, The Elixir Fountain, Software Architecture Radio, SheNomads and The Food Fight Show.

-Mandy is also a contributor for The Recompiler Mag, and the Operations Manager for Cloud City, a San-Francisco based Senior Full-Stack Development UX UI Design Consultancy.
+Mandy is also a contributor for The Recompiler Mag, and the Operations Manager for Ruby Together and Cloud City Development, a San Francisco-based Senior Full-Stack Development UX UI Design Consultancy.
 Women in Tech, D&I, and getting children involved in STEM education are all causes very near and dear to her heart.
 She can also be found traveling to as many tech conferences as she can to emcee or podcast field report.

 Please feel free to reach out to her with any questions, comments and/or concerns re: >Code, or book a time with her to discuss your own podcasting needs: calendly.com/rubyrep